Cloud7Works/Kubernetes-Notes/README.md

 # Kubernetes-Notes
-Capturing all notes related to Kubernetes.
+Capturing all notes related to Certified Kubernetes Application Developer exam and other Kubernetes related materials.